 Date palm is the main element of flora in the MENA region, with very high populations in Saudi Arabia, Iran, UAE, Iraq, Egypt and Algeria.
 Their estimated global population is 140 mil palms, generating 4.8 mil tons/year byproducts of pruning.

 The estimated fiber availability from those byproducts is 1.3 million tons/year, ranking third after cotton and jute.
 Palm pruning is performed year round, hence consistent supply with no seasonality issues

-Palmfil is obtained from palm byproducts, and do not require extra investment in water, fertilizer, pesticide or land.
-Those byproducts are often regarded as agriculture waste, with zero price in field.
-The valorization of these byproducts can provide extra source of income to palm growers, and can generate thousands of decent jobs.
+Palmfil is obtained from palm byproducts and does not require extra investment in water, fertilizer, pesticide or land.
+Those byproducts are often regarded as agricultural waste, with zero price in field.
+The valorization of these byproducts can provide an extra source of income to palm growers and can generate thousands of decent jobs.
 In addition to, creating entire value chain within rural communities.

 PalmFil specific tensile strength is 5 times higher than structural steel, and equal to those of flax, hemp and sisal.
 Its vibration damping and acoustical insulation is higher than those of glass and carbon and with thermal insulation higher than carbon.
 PalmFil has cellulose purity up to 70% and thermal stability up to 226 °C.

 Light Weight & Safe